Service for Sight helps members live out Delta Gamma’s do good motto.Join Us

 Delta Gamma has helped establish and grow five schools for children who are visually impaired.

-These schools are in Los Angeles, Phoenix, Denver, Kansas City, and St. Louis, though Delta Gammas across North America support these schools and their students, who we call Hope Children, through service and fundraising.
+These schools are located in Los Angeles, Phoenix, Denver, Kansas City and St. Louis.
+Delta Gammas across North America support these schools and their students, who we call Hope Children, through service and fundraising.

 This week of good deeds is typically held the second week in September and is a great way to put our purpose into practice.
 Do Good Week is a time to be intentional about doing a good deed for someone else or for your community.
 No matter where you are, this is a great way to connect back to Delta Gamma’s do good motto through random acts of kindness.